BranchMetrics/android-branch-deep-linking-attribution/README.md

 (which does not support App Links).

 ### Deeplink via push notification
-You can deep link to content from push notifications just by adding Branch link to your result intent.
+You can deep link to content from push notifications just by adding a Branch link to your result intent.
 Simply pass the a Branch link with gcm payload and add it to your resultIntent with key `branch`.

 ```java
         Intent resultIntent = new Intent(this, TargetClass.class);